Android OS privacy settings: Tight level

 1. Open the Settings menu;

-2. Go to the Apps & notifications section;
+2. Go to the Notifications section;

-4. If you want to conceal the text of notifications, turn off Sensitive notifications;
+3. If you want to conceal the text of notifications, turn off Sensitive notifications;

 Downside: You will have to unlock your phone to read a notification.